Henry Allen Cooper

-Henry Allen Cooper (September 8, 1850 – March 1, 1931) was a U.S. Representative from Wisconsin.
+Henry Allen Cooper (September 8, 1850 – March 1, 1931) was an American lawyer and progressive Republican politician from Racine County, Wisconsin.
+He served 36 years as a member of the U.S. House of Representatives, representing Wisconsin's 1st congressional district from 1893 until his death in 1931.
+He earlier served in the Wisconsin Senate and was district attorney of Racine County.

+His father, Joel H. Cooper, served in the Wisconsin State Assembly during the 1852 term, and was a prominent abolitionist who participated in the Underground Railroad.
+Cooper famously gave shelter to Joshua Glover on his journey to freedom in Canada, but was not one of the abolitionists prosecuted in the related Ableman v.
+Booth court cases.

 Early life

 Cooper was born in Spring Prairie, Wisconsin, son of former Free Soil Party State Representative Joel H. Cooper, a physician.
 In 1851 the family moved to Burlington, Wisconsin.
 Their house was a station of the Underground Railroad, and in 1852 sheltered fugitive slave Joshua Cooper on his way to Canada.
 Henry Cooper graduated from Burlington High School in June 1869.
 After school, Cooper attended Northwestern University in Evanston, Illinois, and graduated in 1873.
 He then attended Union College of Law, then the legal faculty of Northwestern University and graduated there in 1875.
 He was then admitted to the bar, practiced in Chicago until 1879 and then commenced practice at Burlington.

-Cooper was elected District Attorney of Racine County in November 1880 and moved to Racine in January 1881.
-In 1882 and 1884 he was reelected as District Attorney without opposition.
+Cooper was elected district attorney of Racine County in November 1880 and moved to Racine in January 1881.
+In 1882 and 1884 he was reelected as district attorney without opposition.